msg138/Macro_Bot/README.md

 - ACTION_MOUSEDRAG - F7             *Drag the mouse to current mouse location*

 Second set of actions Press The **'MORE'** key before these.
-- ACTION_MOUSERELATIVE - F1         *Move mouse relative to it's scriptposition, for now only increments in 20's*
+- ACTION_MOVERELATIVEALL - F1         *Makes all mouse movements relative to starting position*
 - ACTION_DOUBLECLICK - F2           *Double click the mouse at it's location*
 - ACTION_DOUBLERIGHTCLICK - F3      *Double click the mouse(right) at it's location*
+- ACTION_REPEATACTION - F4          *Repeat the last action X times, where X is entered before action is added.*

 Utility Keys
 - REPEAT - F8                       *Used to toggle whether the script repeats or not*